K-means for Evolving Data Streams: Streaming Lloyd's Algorithm

 \subsection{Initialization Step}

-Here we propose efficient procedures for the initialization step of FS$K$M. Once a new batch is received, an straightforward initialization strategy is to use the previously converged set of centroids.
-We call this approach use-previous-centroids (UPC), and the set of centroids obtained in previous iterations will be denoted as $C^*=\{\mathbf{c}_k^*\}_{k=1}^{K}$.
-UPC uses a set of local optima centroids for the past set of batches which can be a good and efficient choice once a new batch is presented.
-An alternative straightforward initialization is to use centroids obtained by applying an standard initialization procedure to the newest batch, $B^0$, such as KM++.
-We call this approach the initialize-with-current-batch (ICB).
-Set of centroids obtained from initializing over the current batch is denoted as $C^0=\{\mathbf{c}_1^0\}_{k=1}^{K}$.
-Clearly, ICB allows FS$K$M to adapt rapidly when a concept drift occurs.
-However, this initialization does not take into account the batches from the past neither the set $C^*$.
-This could imply the waste of very valuable information, specially when a concept drift has not occurred for a long period of time.
+As previously discussed, the initialization stage has a major effect on the convergence of Lloyd's, and therefore of the FS$K$M algorithm.
+For this reason, in this section, we propose efficient procedures for the initialization step of FS$K$M. However, first we describe two simple approaches, which will be used for comparison.
+Once a new batch is received, a straightforward initialization strategy is to use the previously converged set of centroids.
+We call this approach Previous Centroids (PC), and the set of centroids obtained in previous iterations will be denoted as $C^*=\{\mathbf{c}_k^*\}_{k=1}^{K}$.
+PC uses a set of locally optimal centroids for the past set of batches, which can be a good and efficient choice once a new batch is presented.
+An alternative straightforward initialization is to use centroids obtained by applying a standard initialization procedure over the newest batch $B^0$, such as KM++.
+We call this approach the Current Centroids (CC).
+The set of centroids obtained from initializing over the current batch is denoted as $C^0=\{\mathbf{c}_1^0\}_{k=1}^{K}$.
+Clearly, CC allows FS$K$M to adapt rapidly when a concept drift occurs.
+However, this initialization does not take into account either the batches from the past or the set $C^*$.
+This could imply a waste of very valuable information, especially when a concept drift has not occurred for a long period of time.